 “In the wisdom of God, working hard at home will make a man that much more effective everywhere else.”

 Some men refuse to stop working — to go home, close the computer, put down the phone.
-This is not just about laying down and closing our eyes, though.
-The warning applies every bit as much, or more, to those of us who lay down but lie awake worrying — our minds are still working feverishly on everything that didn’t get done today or everything that needs to get done tomorrow, on the problems that didn’t get solved today or the problems that might emerge by the time we wake up.
+This is not just about lying down and closing our eyes, though.
+The warning applies every bit as much, or more, to those of us who lie down but lie awake worrying — our minds are still working feverishly on everything that didn’t get done today or everything that needs to get done tomorrow, on the problems that didn’t get solved today or the problems that might emerge by the time we wake up.
 If bread represents anxious toil, our mind can become the hottest oven.
 And our worrying is in vain (Philippians 4:6).

 Jesus says, “Which of you by being anxious can add a single hour to his span of life?”
 (Matthew 6:27).
 Who worries about adding an hour to his life?
 The one who can’t finish all he wants to do in a day, who rises early and goes late to bed (and sleeps restlessly in between).
 What does Jesus say to that man?
 “Do not be anxious about tomorrow, for tomorrow will be anxious for itself” (Matthew 6:34).
 Hard work will never satisfy your deepest needs or solve your deepest problems, but God will.